 3. Don’t I need special equipment like a yoghurt maker to make yoghurt?

 Nope.
-You can of course buy a yoghurt maker if you’re worried about the precariousness of ovens being left ajar and on for a long time though.(there’s a good one with glass jars that is reasonable on ebay here) I do strongly suggest a food thermometer however if you’re not going to get a yoghurt maker, so you can easily monitor your yoghurt the first couple of batches and find out what that perfect 41-45C temp is like at your house – For me it was oven on 80C with door ajar and yoghurt 2/3 of way forward on the rack shelf… The thermometer is what helped me ensure I found that sweet spot and nailed the culturing temperature.
+You can of course buy a yoghurt maker if you’re worried about the precariousness of ovens being left ajar and on for a long time though.(there’s a good one with glass jars that is reasonable HERE for the Aussies or HERE for the internationals) I do strongly suggest a food thermometer however if you’re not going to get a yoghurt maker, so you can easily monitor your yoghurt the first couple of batches and find out what that perfect 41-45C temp is like at your house – For me it was oven on 80C with door ajar and yoghurt 2/3 of way forward on the rack shelf… The thermometer is what helped me ensure I found that sweet spot and nailed the culturing temperature.

 4. Isn’t coconut full of saturated fats?